DakkuaDev/DakkuaDev/README.md

 📣 I have been a guest speaker at Universidad de Oviedo, FIMP, Festival Creando, and UBU Party.

-🎯 My goals are to create, innovate, and influence through the use of immersive technologies and video videogames.
+🎯 My goals are to create, innovate, and influence through the use of immersive technologies and videogames.
 You can see some of my personal and commercial projects on my website and portfolio.

 *   🌐  [Personal Website (Portfolio)](https://dakkuadev.github.io/personal-website/index.html)
 *   🌍  I'm based in Spain, Asturias